Detection and Evaluation of Clusters within Sequential Data: Preliminaries

-\subsection{Other models for experimentation}
+\subsubsection{Other models for experimentation}

-Recall that one of our goals is to develop tools which aid in evaluating whether the \gls{BMC} model is an appropriate model.
-In this setting it is oftentimes useful to have some alternative models to compare with.
+Recall that one of our goals is to develop tools for evaluating whether the \gls{BMC} model is appropriate.
+In this setting it is often useful to compare with alternative models.
 The models that we have used are collected here for easy reference.

-\subsubsection{\texorpdfstring{$0$}{0}th-order \texorpdfstring{\glspl{BMC}}{BMCs}}
+\paragraph{\texorpdfstring{$0$}{0}th-order \texorpdfstring{\glspl{BMC}}{BMCs}}

 Let $\numClusters \in [n]$ and consider an arbitrary probability distribution $\eta : [\numClusters] \to [0,1]$.
 A \emph{$0$th-order \gls{BMC}} is then a \gls{BMC} with cluster transition matrix $p_{k,l}:= \eta_l$ for all $k,l \in [\numClusters]$.
-The $0$th-order \gls{BMC} will serve as a benchmark to assert whether the structures we find are actually due to the sequential nature of the process and do not admit a simpler explanation.
+The $0$th-order \gls{BMC} will serve as a benchmark to assert whether the structures we find are due to the sequential nature of the process and do not admit a simpler explanation.